leesei/leesei.github.io/src/content/post/database.md

 adjacent rows are stored consecutively on block device Write ahead lock to support rollback and crash recovery Query language of choice is SQL
-Btree index
+B-tree index
 Query optimizers and query executor
-Multithreaded, lock btree
+Multithreaded, lock b-tree

 HA is a byproduct of scaling out to multiple node